 Overview of the Abbey Buildings

 The Abbey Buildings are open to the public from May 1 to September 30, between 2pm and 4.30pm on Wednesdays, Thursdays, Fridays and Sundays.
-If you would like to visit at other times, please contact the Manager/Curator on 01235 525339 and she will let you know if it is practicable.
+If you would like to visit at other times, please contact the Curator on 01235 525339 or 07389 063158, who will let you know if it is practicable.
 Special arrangements, including guided tours, are possible for group visits.
 The Unicorn Theatre and other parts of the buildings are also available for hire.

 The Benedictine Abbey of St Mary at Abingdon